marcocspc/58wq/_posts/2023-09-18-Setting-up-my-Portable-Router-(RP-WD009)-with-OpenWRT.md

 Maybe it's a driver issue, maybe it's just the driver itself.
 The thing is: RP-WD009 (at least in openwrt) won't work properly if the ethernet port is set to be WAN instead of LAN.
 The device simply won't get any IP from upstream DHCP, so even if I tried multiple times this wouldn't work.

 But!
 I got a plan B, which would be to use an Ethernet USB.
-This chapter of this post will have the responsibility to cover this part.

 The USB adapter a usually carry with me (to use with my Macbook Air) is the TP-Link UE300.
 According to [this link](https://forum.openwrt.org/t/solved-raspberry-pi-4-and-tp-link-ue300-usb-ethernet-dongle/56167) the package of this driver should be `kmod-usb-net-rtl8152`.
 To install it, we can proceed like this: